Mystery Science Theater 3000: Turkey Day marathons

 An annual event in the Comedy Central era was the Turkey Day marathon that ran on or near the Thanksgiving holiday.
 The marathon would show between six and twelve rebroadcasts of episodes, often with new material between the episodes from the cast and crew.
 While the show was on Sci-Fi, one Thanksgiving Day marathon of MST3K was held during its first season, but lacked any new interstitial material.

-Following its acquisition of the series rights, Shout!
-Factory has streamed Turkey Day marathons on Thanksgiving since 2013, broadcasting six MST3K episodes and wrapped with introductions from Hodgson alongside other cast members at times.
-The event was intended to be a one-off, but the fans' reaction to it led Hodgson and Shout! to continue the tradition in subsequent years.
+Following its acquisition of the series rights in 2013, Shout!
+Factory has streamed Turkey Day marathons on Thanksgiving, broadcasting multiple MST3K episodes and wrapped with introductions from Hodgson alongside other cast members at times.
+The event was intended to be a one-off, but the fans' reaction to it led Hodgson and Shout! to continue the tradition in subsequent years, continuing to be shown through 2024.

 The 2015 Turkey Day coincided with the Kickstarter for the show's revival, while the 2016 Turkey Day includes the revival's new host Ray co-hosting alongside Hodgson.
 The 2017 Turkey Day was hosted by Hodgson, Ray and Felicia Day, and concluded with a surprise announcement that the show had been renewed on Netflix for another season.